Rio de Janeiro: Roads

 Rio de Janeiro has 601 km of limited-access roads, 731 km of arterial roads, 1245 km of collector roads and 6678 km of local roads with vehicular traffic.
 Despite representing 72% of roads with vehicular traffic, just 14% of traffic collisions and 14% of traffic fatalities are on local roads; 38% of traffic fatalities happen on 20 roads, with Avenida Brasil alone accounting for 14%.
 Rio de Janeiro had 694 traffic deaths in 2022, equivalent to 11 deaths per 100,000 inhabitants.

 Rio de Janeiro's vehicle fleet includes 3.2 million motorized vehicles - equivalent to 482 per 1000 inhabitants - including 2.2 million cars, 500,000 motorcycles, 400,000 trucks and 37,000 buses and minibuses.
 37% of vehicles use exclusively E27 fuel; 6% use E100; 4% use diesel fuel, and 59% use various combinations of ethanol, gasoline and natural gas.
 An average of 1.6 million motorized vehicles circulate per day in the city.
 Approximately 47% of all trips in Rio use public transport; 23% use private motorized vehicles and 28% use active mobility.

-Despite being in the Atlantic Forest, Rio de Janeiro has a severe lack of street trees, and the distribution of the trees that do exist is highly unequal: poorer neighbourhoods in the North side of the city are disproportionately likely to lack tree cover, as are neighbourhoods with higher populations of pardo and black people.
+Despite being in the Atlantic Forest, Rio de Janeiro has a severe lack of street trees.
+The distribution of the trees that do exist is highly unequal: poorer neighbourhoods on the North side of the city are disproportionately likely to lack tree cover, as are neighbourhoods with higher populations of pardo and black people.
 Overall, 35% of cariocas live on streets without any trees at all, and another 26% live on streets with fewer than 5 trees.
 This environmental racism directly causes poorer neighbourhoods to suffer from more extreme weather, including more severe flooding and higher temperatures - for example, Lagoa has a mean income per capita nearly 10 times higher than that of Del Castilho and has a mean temperature of 26 C, as opposed to Del Castilho's 33 C.